RogerioHD/LogAnalysis/README.md

 3. On what days more than 1% of requests resulted in errors?
 For each one of these question there is a SQL query implemented within the python program.
 ## How is it set?
+At first you need to have installed on your computer the VirtualBox and the Vagrant.
+After that you'll need to download the virtual machine FSND-Virtual-Machine provided by Udacity team.
+### Python File
 The python file **newsdb.py** is located inside a folder named ***news***.
 By the way the ***news*** folder is located inside the vagrant's folder.
    <details>